 Flexibility is the absolute range of motion at a joint.

-Dynamic flexibility on the other hand is similar to the term mobility but most definitions refer to flexibility as a passive event versus an active and controlled event like mobility.
+Dynamic flexibility, on the other hand, is moving at the joint through the range of motion fully, versus holding.
+This is similar to the term mobility, but most definitions refer to flexibility as a passive event versus an active and controlled event like mobility.

 Another aspect of flexibility is that it’s the temporary elongation of a muscle.

-An easy way to think about it is that flexibility is the ability to hold a stretch passive and mobility work includes muscle control and the joints, tendons, and ligaments all working together.
+An easy way to think about it is that flexibility is the ability to hold a stretch passively, and mobility work includes muscle control and the joints, tendons, and ligaments all working together.
 So, mobility work is active and includes the ability to take a joint through its full range of motion.

 Mobility vs. Flexibility

-So flexibility is the distance a muscle can move while mobility is the ability to move without restriction.
-Another way to consider mobility and flexibility is that flexibility is typically describing the muscle while mobility is describing action at the joint.
+Another way to consider mobility and flexibility is that flexibility is typically describing the muscle, while mobility is describing action at the joint.

 So if flexibility is more passive and mobility is active, we know that mobility also requires stability because of that active component.
-So, we need stability in certain areas in order to promote mobility and move with control.

 Stabilize or Mobilize?

+Certain joints require more stabilization while others require more mobilization.
 Joints that typically need more stability are those of the foot, knee, lumbar spine, cervical spine, scapula, and elbow.
+Joints that need more mobility are usually the ankle, hip, thoracic spine, shoulder, and wrist.

-Add effective mobility exercises into your warm up
+Add effective mobility exercises into your warm-up

 Lower Body Workout Prep Example